Hector

 “It is more common to wait for the driver to finish his task and wave to him as he leaves,” corrected Hector.

-“You aren’t wrong, but it didn’t used to be like that.
-People used to talk to each other more, you know.
-What if he’s a distant relative or something?”
+“You aren’t wrong.
+But it didn’t used to be like that.
+You know people used to talk to each other more?
+What if I know him?”

-The delivery driver froze, then he did an abrupt about-face and started walking back toward the car with the package still in his hands.
+Mr. Avery ignored Hector and waited for the man to approach.
+When the driver reached the stairs, he opened the door and the driver froze.
+Then he did an abrupt about-face and started walking back toward the car with the package still in his hands.

-But the delivery driver didn’t respond.
-He got in the car, shut the door, and started his engine.
+The driver got back in the sedan, shut the door, and started the engine.

 Then the driver rolled up the window.

-“Hey!”
-Shouted Mr. Avery.
-As he banged the flat, soft palm of his hand against the tinted window, he could see the reflection of the ocean in the glass.
-Then the car pulled away from the curb and drove down Ocean Street.
+“I just want to talk to you!” said Mr. Avery.
+As he banged the flat, soft palm of his hand against the tinted window the car pulled away from the curb and drove down Ocean Street.

 From SEO to Shining SEO